gregdan3/gregdan3.github.io/pages/toki-pona/sona/interjections.md

 ---

-[sona]{.tokipona} interjection is used to express understanding of a previous statement.
+[sona]{.tokipona} interjection is used to express understanding of a previous statement, or to express that something is wise or smart!

 > [sina ken kepeken ilo ni tawa pali tomo]{.tokipona}
 >